pgurnig/git-db-reset-hard/README.md

 - `git reset --hard HEAD~1`

 ## Level Set
 Git tracks changes in a hidden directory, .git.
-Various artifacts, such as files and directories, are stored in .git/objects.
-That folder is critical to tracking changes over time.
+The contents of files (blobs), directories (trees) are stored in .git/objects.
+(That directory also stores commits and tags.)
+That folder tracks changes over time.

-It's helpful to agree on a vocabulary:
-- Object Tracking
-   - .git directory as the git database
-- Physical and Virtual Components
+These changes are tracked in various states across the Git Storage Layer that consist of:
    - Working Tree or Working Directory (this paper favors *Working Tree*)
    - Staging Area or Index (this paper favors *Staging Area*)
    - HEAD or local repo (this paper favors the term *Local Repo*)